francisnicholasramos/bash_aliases/README.md

 # bash_aliases
-This project is to help create easy aliases for recon to find subdomains via SSH/Terminal
+This project is to help create easy aliases for bug bounty hunting recon via SSH/Terminal